 The cornerstone was discovered after a White House architect, Lorenzo S. Winslow, read the Charleston, S.C., “Gazette” for Nov.
 15, 1792.
 The newspaper account placed the stone at the southwest corner.

 Previously it had been believed that the cornerstone was on the northeast corner, because that was the practice of the Masonic order—and George Washington was a Mason.

 But as it turns out Washington wasn’t even there when they laid the cornerstone.
 Historians say he was in Philadelphia at the time.

 Winslow called in the army to corroborate his find and the mine detector was put on the trail.
 The army reports that it got the loudest “buzz” on the detector at about a three feet height at the southwest corner.

 Since the White House is undergoing a thorough remodeling job anyway, the brass plate put on top of the cornerstone 157 years ago may be taken out and dusted off.
 Register-Republic [Rockford, IL] 11 November 1949: p.
 1

 A series of stones marked with strange symbols were found in the foundation of the White House basement.
 See this link for more information.

 This is a transcription of a label on an exhibit from The Masonic Library Museum of Pennsylvania.
-Thanks to Nicholas Reiter of the Avalon Foundation for the photograph.

 THE WHITE HOUSE STONES